Description

 Symbols: End-time harvest, Sickle

-Tags: 144000, Lost tribes of Israel, Mark of the beast, Sealed on foreheads, Prophetic singers, Heavenly temple, End-time prophetic ministry, Coronation of Jesus, Jesus comes on the clouds, Angel proclaims the Gospel, End-time revival, Mystery Babylon, Fall of Mystery Babylon, Cup of intoxicating wine of judgment, Jesus treads the winepress, Antichrist, Christians must endure, Perseverance, Martyrdom, Hell, Lake of fire, Judgments and rewards, All nations gathered before Jesus for judgment, Judgment of believers, Judgment of the wicked, Jesus as the Son of Man, Rapture, Post-Tribulation rapture, Names on foreheads
+Tags: 144000, Lost tribes of Israel, Mark of the beast, Sealed on foreheads, Prophetic singers, Heavenly temple, End-time prophetic ministry, Coronation of Jesus, Jesus comes on the clouds, Angel proclaims the Gospel, End-time revival, Mystery Babylon, Fall of Mystery Babylon, Cup of intoxicating wine of judgment, Jesus treads the winepress, Grapes of wrath, Antichrist, Christians must endure, Perseverance, Martyrdom, Hell, Lake of fire, Judgments and rewards, All nations gathered before Jesus for judgment, Judgment of believers, Judgment of the wicked, Jesus as the Son of Man, Rapture, Post-Tribulation rapture, Names on foreheads

 An Interlude: The Song of the 144,000